abtieku/Election_Analysis/README.md

 ![](./Resources/election_results.png)

-These results are also written to  /analysis/election_results.txt file.
+These results are also written to  /analysis/election_results.txt.

 ## Election Audit Summary
 To summarize, this script worked well for its purpose and can be re-used, with some modifications, for any election.